6 Best Practices to Secure Your Open Source Projects

 Encrypt sensitive data in your repositories

 Encryption is a requirement for any sensitive security project, as it prevents attackers from obtaining the credentials they need to exploit your code.
-A tool like Git LFS can help you store big files without compromising on security.
+A tool like Git LFS can help you store big files without compromising security.

 Regularly audit your code for security vulnerabilities